frozzare/alfred/readme.md

 * `host` string is based on your folder if no config value exists, can contain tld.
 * `links` array should contain container names, e.g `redis` or `redis3:redis`
+* `domains` array should contain any extra domains that should be configured with the application container.

 ## License